GSA/fpki-guides/_includes/apple_trust_store_installation.md

 1. Click the *Spotlight* icon and search for _terminal_.
 2. Double-click the Terminal icon (black monitor icon with white ">_") to open a window.
-3. Download a copy of the COMMON root CA certificate:
+3. Download a copy of COMMON:

     ```
 	$ curl -o {DOWNLOAD_LOCATION}/fcpca.crt "http://http.fpki.gov/fcpca/fcpca.crt"